dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 #### 25.7.5.2.
 Improving stability

 Improving stability is typically closely related to improving performance overall.
-As such, techniques for debugging slow verification [^sec-verification-debugging-slow] are typically useful for debugging unstable verification, as well.
+As such, [techniques for debugging slow verification](#sec-verification-debugging-slow) are typically useful for debugging unstable verification, as well.

 ## 25.8.
 Compilation {#sec-compilation}